MahatmaK/Homework2/README.md

-# Homework2
+# VBA
-Repository created for Homework 2 related to VBA due on 3/20/21.
+Repository created for VBA project

 ** ASSUMPTIONS **
 The VBA code has been built to run under the following conditions: